OpenPodcar/OpenPodcar/README.md

 	- Click on "**Apply settings to**"

-### 4. Velodyne 3D Lidar Configuration with ROS
+### 4. Velodyne 3D Lidar Configuration for ROS

 The lidar needs to be set up over Ethernet.
 The laptop must be on a wired network, not wifi.
 The IPs must be configured as in the velodyne.
 The default lidar IP is 192.168.1.201.
-Please follow the instructions from [here](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16)
+Please follow the velodyne installation instructions for ROS from [here](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16).

 ### 5. Simlink for USB COM Ports